dwightjack/wok-pkgs/packages/core/docs/presets.md

 });
 ```

 !> The default task is resolved before any composed task.
-This means that the `tasks` argument will not contain a reference to composed tasks.
+This means that the `tasks` argument will not contain a reference to composed tasks even if defined _before_ it.

 ## Resolve callbacks